raksonibs/docker_base_images/README.md

 So from within a container, those hostnames resolve to the host machine, and from the host machine (which does not use this dns server), those hostnames resolve to localhost, which is also the host machine.

 This allows us to set up standard local hostnames so that containers in different apps can reference each other.
 Typically we expose the running app container on a particular port on the host machine.
 For example, hermano is exposed on port 5000.
 From within another app, e.g. sbn, the hermano app can then be referenced at `hermano.local.sbndev.net:5000`.
-From within the container, `hermano.local.sbndev.net:5000` resolves to the ip of the host machine at port 5000, which is exactly where the running hermano service is located.
+From within the container, `hermano.local.sbndev.net:5000` resolves to the ip of the host machine at port 5000, which is exactly where the running hermano service is exposed.

 ### How to use it